Caio-Sousa-zz/.NET-Core-on-OpenSuse-Linux/README.md

 ## Installing .NET Core 2.1.4
 The first step is to install the packages necessary for running .NET core in linux distribution this tutorial.

-### For Key registration, product repository and depencies run
+### For Key registration, product repository and depencies

 Open the terminal and run the following commands: